manigandham/serilog-sinks-googlecloudlogging/README.md

     .CreateLogger();
 ```

-Configure Logger (In config file):
+Configure Logger (using config file):

-This assumes that you are using ['serilog-settings-configuration'](https://github.com/serilog/serilog-settings-configuration) to allow you to load your sinks in via an appsettings.json file.
+This assumes that you are using ['serilog-settings-configuration'](https://github.com/serilog/serilog-settings-configuration) to allow you to load your sinks in via an `appsettings.json` file.

-appsettings.json:

 ```json
 "Serilog": {